stevan/ELO2/__NOTES__.md

             - because local data is required in the payloads
     - this should create a sub-protocol
         - and inject it into it's own machine protocol

-- Event::Type should define the payload for Event
-    - this should be a type constraint
-    - and maybe a constructor as well??

-- improve annotation of States
-    - HOT/COLD is not enought
-    - States can be ...
-        - ENTRY    -> this state is the entry state
-        - TERMINAL -> this state can only exit
-    - States that have context
-        - HOT/COLD  -> being in a HOT state is bad, COLD is good
-        - PASS/FAIL -> for regexp like states that have pass/fail
-    - States should also annotate transitions
-        - GOES_TO(@states) -> this can transition to these states
-            - GOES_TO($self) is implied

 - Removals??
     - remove the Monitors, they seem less useful